 Submit your seat deposit online

-As a follow up to your acceptance email, you were sent a Conditions of Enrollment Agreement via email.
-The requirements laid out on this document are truly the conditions of your enrollment and must be completed by the due dates listed.
+As a follow up to your acceptance email, you were sent an Outstanding Requirements form via email.
+The items laid out on this document are truly the requirements of your enrollment and must be completed by the due dates listed.
 Please read this document very carefully and return a signed copy to the admissions office by the deadline listed.
 As you are responsible for completing the tasks as outlined, you’ll want to keep a copy of this for yourself.

 Submission of transcripts